WHAT IS THE HAGUE SYMPOSIUM?

 Location: The Hague, The Netherlands

-For the first time, a select number of participants in 2013 who choose to undertake additional rigorous assignments will have the opportunity to earn a Post-Graduate Certificate in “Post-Conflict Transitions & International Justice with Distinction.”
 All participants will receive a Post-Graduate Certificate in “Post-Conflict Transitions & International Justice” upon completion of the course.
+Participants who choose to undertake additional rigorous assignments will have the opportunity to earn a Post-Graduate Certificate in “Post-Conflict Transitions & International Justice with Distinction.”
 In addition, qualified participants may apply to earn graduate-level LLM course credit from the Grotius Center for International Legal Studies at the University of Leiden, one of the world’s premier graduate schools for international law.

 2014 Keynote Speaker: Emmanuel Jal

 Born in the war-torn region of Southern Sudan, Emmanuel Jal was born into the life of child soldier.
 Through unbelievable struggles, Emmanuel managed to survive and emerge as a world-famous recording artist.
 In December 2010, Jal released We Want Peace to campaign for peace, protection, and justice for all in Sudan.
 Participants at The Hague Symposium will have direct access to Emmanuel, as well as an impressive cadre of world class speakers and trainers.
 To learn more about Emmanuel, visit his website at http://www.emmanueljal.com/.